-Investments expected to be utilized within a year of December 31st have been classified as current assets in the consolidated financial statements.
+Investments expected to be utilized within a year of March 31st or December 31st have been classified as current assets in the consolidated interim financial statements.

-Investments are recorded on the consolidated statement of net position at fair value.
-All investment income, including changes in the fair value of investments, is reported as revenue on the consolidated statement of revenues, expenses and changes in net position.
-Fair values have been determined using quoted market values at December 31, 2015 and 2014.
+Investments are recorded on the consolidated interim statement of net position at fair value.
+All investment income, including changes in the fair value of investments, is reported as revenue on the consolidated interim statement of revenues, expenses and changes in net position.
+Fair values have been determined using quoted market values at March 31, 2016 and December 31, 2015.